catfinated/md2view/README.md

 You can use the GUI to enable an optional post-processing "glow" effect around the model.
 You can set the color to use as well.

+## Renders

+The OpenGL renderer is compiled into the `glmd2v` binary target.
+The Vulkan renderer (incomplete) is compiled into the `vkmd2v` binary target.

 ## Testing